mcolour/colourhud/README.md

 4. Right click on `Team Fortress 2` on the games panel and select `Properties...`
 5. In the properties menu click on `Local Files` and select `Browse...` .
 TF2's root directory should open
 6. Navigate to `tf\custom`
-7. Extract `colourhud-master` from the ZIP file to the `custom` folder
+7. Extract the HUD folder from the ZIP file to the `custom` folder
 8. That's all
 #### <h2>Customization</h2>
 You can easily customize the hud to your liking by changing `.res` files in the `customization` folder using any text editor (preferably Notepad++)